 The main objective of any CPU scheduling algorithm is to keep the CPU as busy as possible.
-Theoretically CPU utilisation can range from 0 to 100 but in a real time system it varies from 40 to 90 percent depending on the load upon the system.
+Theoretically, CPU utilisation can range from 0 to 100 but in a real-time system, it varies from 40 to 90 percent depending on the load upon the system.

-- Throughout –
+- Throughput –

 A measure of the work done by CPU is the number of processes being executed and completed per unit time.
 This is called throughput.
 The throughput may vary depending upon the length or duration of processes.